 The Bible says, “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life” (John 3:16 NIV).
 On the first Christmas, God gave the greatest gift of all — he gave his Son.
 He gave his Son to die on the cross so you can have a forgiven past, a purpose for living, and a home in Heaven.
 Jesus is the original Christmas gift.

 We only give because God gave to us first.

 If it weren’t for God’s generosity, we would have nothing.
 The air we breathe is a gift of God’s generosity.
 The blood coursing through our veins is a gift of God’s generosity.
 The fact that our hearts are beating is a gift of God’s generosity.
-Every good thing in your life — including your life — is a gift of God’s generosity.
+Every good thing in your life — including your life itself — is a gift of God’s generosity.

 But God’s greatest act of generosity came on the very first Christmas when he gave us Jesus.